virtualagc/virtualagc/SundialE/README.md

 Software for SUNDIAL in general, and SUNDIAL E in particular, used the "BLK2" target of the AGC assembler.
 BLK2 is a kind of intermediate form of the language(s), poised between the Block I language and the final Block II language that was used on all manned missions.
 It is thus similar to the final Block II language, but not precisely identical.

 The only other representative examples of BLK2 language we have as of this writing are the Retread and Aurora software.
 Of these, Aurora is the closest for modeling Sundial.
-For one thing, Sundial served a similar purpose as checkout software for the Command Module that Aurora did for the Lunar Module; Retread, meanwhile, was earlier software which lacked much of the essential functional for this purpose.
+For one thing, Sundial served a similar purpose as checkout software for the Command Module that Aurora did for the Lunar Module; Retread, meanwhile, was earlier software which lacked much of the essential functionality for this purpose.
 Besides which, consider document E-1142 (Rev. 48) of April 1966, which says:

     The programming of SUNDIAL has begun by carrying over many of the applicable sections from AURORA.
 Some of these sections have